Battle of Erigon Valley: Battle

 With his northern frontier safe for the time being, Philip turned westward that summer to regain the territory lost by his brother.
 The Illyrians presented a daunting challenge, able to match Philip's manpower with 10,000 infantry and 500 cavalry of their own against Philips slightly advantageous 10,000 infantry and 600 cavalry.
-Moreover, Bardyllis' infantry had a strong component of shock fighters, possibly making up 7,000 of the total.
+Moreover, Bardylis' infantry had a strong component of shock fighters, possibly making up 7,000 of the total.
 The Illyrian warriors used a heavy-headed sibyna spear and bossed shield.
 Philip had to have known that they would put his as yet untried hypaspists and native phalangites to a stern test of hand-to-hand combat.
 The Macedonians weren't facing a newly enfranchised king like Philip, but rather a grizzled veteran of many wars, as Bardyllis might have been 90 years old, yet was still sturdy enough to take the field on horseback.

 The Illyrians moved to offer battle on open ground.
 Hammond suggests (1994, 26) that this was just west of Kirli Dirven pass on the plain of Lyncus.
 Philip arrived and deployed his phalanx much as he had done in its first action, with the phalangites at left and centre, hired hoplites and hypaspites from the right in that order again and cavalry and light infantry split off both wings.
-As for Bardyllis' arrangements, Diodorus' claim of a square formation (16.4.6) is confused even in context of his own battle description and, since such tactics are unattested elsewhere save in retreat for either Illyrians or Greeks in this area, the version of Frontinus (2.3.2) is to be preferred.
-This indicates that Bardyllis set up in a linear fashion, his heavy infantry matching the phalanx's width with even deeper files and having the best men fronting in the middle with cavalry and skirmishers outboard.
+As for Bardylis' arrangements, Diodorus' claim of a square formation (16.4.6) is confused even in context of his own battle description and, since such tactics are unattested elsewhere save in retreat for either Illyrians or Greeks in this area, the version of Frontinus (2.3.2) is to be preferred.
+This indicates that Bardylis set up in a linear fashion, his heavy infantry matching the phalanx's width with even deeper files and having the best men fronting in the middle with cavalry and skirmishers outboard.